-ASIC Service
+ASIC service

 From 2012, we had successfully completed several ASIC service projects for Japan top TV, Project and HMD makers with advanced and high performance customized video processing chips.
-All of these chips are implemented with Himax Media Solutions' proprietary video process platform that includes our video process display IP and high-speed transmission IPs.
+All of these chips are implemented with our proprietary video process platform that includes our video process display IP and high-speed transmission IPs.
 The process nodes adopted for these ASIC are usually 40nm, 55nm and even 28nm processes.
-From 2016, Himax Media Solutions also developed the depth sensing technology that aims 3D sensing and AR/VR markets.
+From 2016, we also developed the depth sensing technology that aims 3D sensing and AR/VR markets.
 On the other hand, the low power Convolution Neural Network (CNN) accelerator platform is also developed for the emerging ultra-low-power Computer Vision market.